mdarwaz0786/indiafilings/frontend/README.md

-This is React + Vite project.
+This project is build using Reactjs.